PatrickSpieker/course-focus/README.md

-# DataLab Schedule Scraper

-DataLab Schedule Scraper goes through University of Washington course descriptions and visualizes course pathways in a given UW department.
+# Course Focus

+Course focus is a data visualization of the relationships between the courses at the University of Washington.
+It allows users to see the prerequisites of a course and the courses that have the given course as a prerequisite.

 Currently under development.
 ###Features
- * Visualizes relationships between courses in a given UW department
+ * Visualizes relationships between a course, its prerequisites and the courses it is a prerequisite for
- * Automatic prereq options set differentiation
- * Works for any department at UW
+ * Works for any department at UW (in development, currently just the College of Arts and Sciences

 ###Installation
 ######Dependancies
  * BeautifulSoup 4.4.0
- * GraphViz 0.4.6
- * pyGraphViz 1.3rc2
  * lxml 3.4.4
- * requests 2.7.0
- * wheel 0.24.0

 ###Usage
 Takes uppercase department code after main.py.